zevludwig/bbreg_for_lexicam/README.md

 I use [Optuna](https://optuna.org/) for choosing the appropriate hyperparameters and stratified k-fold Cross validation from [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html#sklearn.model_selection.StratifiedKFold) to split between training and validation dataset.
 1. Wide range hyperparameter optimization
 2. Narrow range hyperparameter search
 3. Training with fixed parameters and many epochs
-At first it was possible to train the model locally, later on I had to switch to Google Colab.
+At first it was possible to train the model locally, at some point I had to switch to DigitalOcean/Google Colab.

 ### Check if more data is useful
 ![graph to test if more data is needed](/readme_images/test_more_data_needed_1050images.png)
-Since obtaining and labeling data is costly in terms of time, I checked how well the model performed using only fractions of the dataset.
-This way one can better estimate the relationship between model performance and the amount of data.
-There is still improvement from using 85% to 100% of the dataset, therefore the model would still benefit from additional data.
+Since obtaining and labeling data is costly in terms of time, we are interested in how much we could improve the model with new data.
+In general there are diminishing returns to using more training data.
+With our knowledge of the theoretical curve, we can somewhat extrapolate the benefit of additional data.
+There is still improvement from using 85% to 100% of the dataset, therefore the model could still benefit significantly from additional data.
 (Though let's keep in mind that the y-axis showing the loss stops at 0.22.)
 ![learning curve](/learning_curves/fastercnnmobile320_1050images_22epochs_3pred.png)
 Plotting the training and validation loss vs epochs we can inspect the learning process.
 The validation loss seems to oscillate around the training loss, which is an indication that the validation set (which is one third in 3 fold cross validation) fails to be represantative for the entire dataset.
 Again, additional data might be helpful, so I added another 500 images.
 ![new graph to test if more data is needed](/readme_images/test_more_data_needed_1500images.png)
-Running the same experiment with 1500 samples shows that the decrease in loss between 1050 samples and 1500 samples was about as large as the decrease from 850 to 1050 samples.
+Running the same experiment with 1500 samples shows diminishing returns, as expected.
+The decrease in loss between 1050 samples and 1500 samples was about slightly smaller than the decrease from 850 to 1050 samples.
 Lack of data does not seem to be the biggest problem at this stage.

 ### Artificial training data (augmented images)
 Image augmentation is a way to create new images for training by applying various transformations to original images.
 [Albumentations](https://albumentations.ai) has a wide range of options.
-I picked a number of transformations ans settings which I expect to result in realistic images, changing colors, lighting and sharpness substantially and adjusting the crop and perspective slightly.
+I picked a number of transformations ans settings which I expect to result in realistic images - changing colors, lighting and sharpness substantially and adjusting the crop and perspective slightly.
 ![Final training curve](/readme_images/augmentation.png)
 This way I increased the number of images for training from about 1500 original images to more than 4700 in total.